 Can a student do an internship at his/her home congregation?

 Part of the internship experience is coming to know and serve in a congregation different from where the student grew up.
 The student is also more likely to get an objective evaluation from a mentor with whom he/she does not have a previous relationship.
 For these reasons, the Internship Office is hesitant about approving a student for an internship at his/her home congregation.

-If you have questions about the Internship Program not listed above, please contact Bob Witte, Director of Christian Service and Internships at Witte.Bob@OCC.edu or at 417.626.1234, ext.
+If you have questions about the Internship Program not listed above, please contact Bob Witte, Director of the Ministry Center at Witte.Bob@OCC.edu or at 417.626.1234, ext.
 2058.